Adam Beard: British and Irish Lions

 Beard was called into the British & Irish Lions squad for the 2021 tour to South Africa.
 This followed the temporary withdrawal of tour captain Alun Wyn Jones following a shoulder injury.
 On 7 July Beard made his Lions debut in the Provincial game against the Sharks.
 Beard would go on to make his Lions test debut in the third test against the Springboks.

 Personal life

-Beard is in a relationship with Chelsea Lewis, the Wales netball international.
+Beard is married to Chelsea Beard, the Wales netball international.